pikatchu/closedsource/book/0680-angelo5.md

 Angelo leaned back in his chair, drumming his fingers on the table.
 “You know what?
 The less I know, the better.”
 He gave them a knowing smirk before continuing.
 “I can get you those drones, but you’ll need to help me.
-It’ll go a lot faster if you lend a hand.
 I’ll show you how to find the right parts, how to get things working.
 But it won’t be quick.
 We’re talking a couple of days, at least.”

 Sebastian, Jasmina, and Leo exchanged glances.
 A couple of days wasn’t ideal, but they knew they needed the drones.